Updated 9.15.25

 18. You change your mind which usually happens because of one of the above reasons.

-Admittedly, there are a lot of things that should trigger a review.
+Beyond the above, admittedly, there are a lot of things that should trigger a review.
 What’s important is that you are working with a firm that will follow up with you as part of its process.
-You shouldn’t be expected to recognize the above 18 items on your own.
+You shouldn’t be expected to recognize the above items on your own.
 You’re not trained for it, and life is too fast, noisy and distracting for you to learn it.
 Why should you anyway?
-There’s professionals that only do this type of work, so work with them.
+There are professionals like us that only do this type of work, so call us so we can help make your life better.

-At your first meeting, you should ask your attorney about their process after completing the work.
+At your first meeting, you should ask your attorney about their representation process.
+Then ask them how they approach representation after completing the work.
 It will catch them off guard as they probably don’t get asked that question often.
 Do they have a system?
-How often do they contact you?
+How often do they contact you and how do they contact you?
 Quarterly, semi-annually, annually?
 Is it via email, phone or text?
 Do they let you know of changes so you can prepare and respond accordingly?
 Do they post helpful content on their social media?
+Do they ask you to complete your free RateMyEstate AI Risk Assessment by Estate Studio? (use only on a computer).
+These are things that can and should be done for you regularly.

-The bottom line is that your planning is a living thing.
-It requires nurturing and attention periodically but regularly.
+The bottom line is that your estate and business planning are living things.
+They require nurturing and attention periodically but regularly.
 Make sure you and your professionals making up your “Trifecta of Representation” are on the same page here too.

-One final important point: you need to work with someone you trust.
+One final but important point: you need to work with someone you trust.
 Frequently, people bring their preconceived notions of attorneys or their bad experiences into the relationship with a new attorney.
 Just like dating, it’s baggage that can be a real problem and barrier to relationship development and establishing trust and respect.
 It’s important that you engage with someone who you trust because they are going to make recommendations to you and your family and you shouldn’t start from a place of suspicion or distrust.
+There are very qualified and competent attorneys in your community that are a pleasure to work with and are very happy to help you.
+We are one of them.
+Feel free to call us for a short preliminary call to talk high level about your needs and goals, as well as our process, timeline, scope and price.

 Author: